-Hyaluronic acid fillers, such as Juvederm, can be dissolved with the hyaluronidase enzyme, which starts working almost immediately.
-Many patients experience slight swelling or bruising after these injections, so you may not see most of the established effect until 2-3 days after the injection.
-Hyaluronidase is a soluble protein enzyme that is normally used to break down hyaluronic acid found in dermal fillers.
-The solution works by breaking the bonds that hold HA molecules together and encourages the body to reabsorb those molecules in a natural process that it knows how to do on its own.
+Hyaluronic acid fillers, such as Juvederm, can be broken down with the help of the hyaluronidase enzyme.
+This enzyme starts working almost immediately, and patients may not see the full effect until 2-3 days after the injection.
+Hyaluronidase is a soluble protein enzyme that is used to break down hyaluronic acid found in dermal fillers.
+It works by increasing tissue permeability, splitting the molecular bonds that hold HA molecules together and promoting the natural cellular processes responsible for its diffusion.The solution is injected in very small amounts to dissolve unwanted filler.

+The injector will be able to dissolve the specific area of concern without affecting the areas surrounding Juvederm.
+This requires a few small quantity treatment sessions to ensure that the unwanted filler dissolves while preserving the desired filling.
 Lip fillers are an injectable treatment, which has been administered in a clinical setting.Any trick or technique to remove them at home could lead to infections, injuries, and even more doctor visits.
 Hyaluronic acid dermal fillers such as Juvederm, Restylane, Teosyal and Belotero can be dissolved using an enzyme called hyaluronidase.
-Hyaluronidase injection to dissolve juvederm will only affect the area where hyaluronidase was injected.